-Speech-to-text conversion, or voice recognition, software allows students to dictate responses into their computer microphone and have the responses converted to printed text.
-For this accommodation, students will use their own assistive technology devices at a separate computer station equipped with speech-to-text/voice recognition software in order to respond to multiple-choice, open-ended items, and extended responses on the Illinois Assessment of Readiness.
-Students who use voice recognition software routinely, and for whom this accommodation is listed in their IEP, may use speech-to-text/ voice recognition software as an accommodation on the Illinois Assessment of Readiness.
-Students must become familiar with the software and must have opportunities to practice using it prior to testing.
-It is also important that students who use speech-to-text devices be given the opportunity to develop planning notes using speech-to-text, and to view what they produce via speech-to-text.
+Speech-to-Text conversion, or voice recognition, software allows students to dictate responses into their computer microphone and have the responses converted to printed text.
+For this accommodation, students will use their own assistive technology devices at a separate computer station equipped with Speech-to-Text/voice recognition software in order to respond to multiple-choice, open-ended items, and extended responses on the Illinois Assessment of Readiness.
+Students who use voice recognition software routinely, and for whom this accommodation is listed in their IEP, may use Speech-to-Text/voice recognition software as an accommodation on the Illinois Assessment of Readiness.
+Students to practice using it prior to testing.
+It is also important that students who use Speech-to-Text devices be given the opportunity to develop planning notes using Speech-to-Text, and to view what they produce via Speech-to-Text.